vercel/next.js/examples/with-zones/README.md

 now dev
 ```

-Now you can visit <http://localhost:3000> and develop for both apps as a single app.
+Then, you can visit <http://localhost:3000> and develop for both apps as a single app.

 You can also start the apps separately, for example: